thomasdebeus/colourful-facts/README.md

 # Colourful facts
-Code behind the projects on [Colourful Facts](https://medium.com/tdebeus) portfolio of Thomas de Beus
+Code behind the projects on [Colourful Facts](https://medium.com/tdebeus) a portfolio of my data journalism, data visualisation and information design work.

+Code is written in R and R markdown.